diningphil/gnn-comparison/README.md

-# A Fair Comparison of Graph Neural Networks for Graph Classification
+# A Fair Comparison of Graph Neural Networks for Graph Classification (ICLR 2020)

 ## Summary